apollographql/apollo-client/docs/source/essentials/mutations.md

 This page assumes some familiarity with building GraphQL mutations.
 If you'd like a refresher, we recommend [reading this guide](http://graphql.org/learn/queries/#mutations).

 The following examples assume that you've already set up Apollo Client and have wrapped your React app in an `ApolloProvider` component.
-Read our [getting started](./get-started.html) guide if you need help with either of those steps.
+Read our [getting started](/essentials/get-started/) guide if you need help with either of those steps.
 Let's dive in!

 > If you'd like to follow along with the examples, open up our [starter project](https://codesandbox.io/s/znl94y0vp) on CodeSandbox, and our sample GraphQL server on [this CodeSandBox](https://codesandbox.io/s/plp0mopxq).
 You can view the completed version of the app [here](https://codesandbox.io/s/v3mn68xxvy).

-<h2 id="basic">The Mutation component</h2>
+## The Mutation component

 The `Mutation` component is what you'll use to trigger mutations from your UI.
 To create a `Mutation` component, just pass a GraphQL mutation string wrapped with the `gql` function to `this.props.mutation` and provide a function to `this.props.children` that tells React what to render.
 The `Mutation` component is an example of a React component that uses the [render prop](https://reactjs.org/docs/render-props.html) pattern.
 React will call the render prop function you provide with a mutate function and an object with your mutation result containing loading, error, called, and data properties.
 Let's look at an example: